 Finishing the Coasters

-The glue is also a sealer & finish, but a spray can be used, too.
-Backing, such as cork, can also be added to the bottoms.
+The glue is also a sealer & finish, and backing, such as cork, can be added to the bottoms, too.
 The tiles can be used as coasters, displayed on a stand, or hung.